Our History

 CEED Centre Opens (Earth Day) 1990

 The Society takes possession of the Old Japanese Schoolhouse in 1989, moving it from 232nd and Dewdney Trunk Road to save the heritage building from demolition.
+Bob Johnston, a cable TV manager, has a major part to play in the building's conservation.
 A youth crew is hired and trained to help restore the building in its new location.
-The building is thought to have been built sometime between 1920 and 1936, but there is no definitive record in the local archives.
+The building is thought to have been built sometime between 1920 and 1936, probably 1926, but there is no definitive record in the local archives.
 The building was originally built behind the Haney Nokai building at the intersection of the streets now known as Dewdney Trunk Road and 232 Street.

 The Fraser Journal Summer 1990